nguyenmanhthao996tn/RF210_LS_Test_for_RAK/README.md

 # Configuration files

-tle.h has to be updated with recent TLE from the targetted satellite
+tle.h has to be updated with recent TLE from the targeted satellite

+Lorawan credentials are defined in project_config_h for terrestrial and space terminals.